jupyterlab/jupyter-ai/docs/source/users/index.md

 pip install jupyter-ai
 ```

-In some cases, third-party packages need to be installed, for example, because they are required by some model providers and some file formats.
-To ensure such cases are handled you can install every dependency which will give you access to all models currently supported by `jupyter-ai`.
-To install every dependency, run (and then restart JupyterLab):
+You may need to install third-party packages, for example, to use some model providers and some file formats with Jupyter AI.
+To handle all supported use cases, you can install every dependency, which will give you access to all models currently supported by `jupyter-ai`.
+To install every dependency, run the following command, and then restart JupyterLab:

 ```
 pip install jupyter-ai[all]